mslonik/Hotstrings/README.md

 # [Format of libraries](#table-of-content "Return to Table of content")

+The libraries are avaiłable in text format (human-readable) called CSV.
+All library files have therefore extension .csv.
 The CSV = Comma Separated Values, special format where "values" are separated by certain, dedicated character, e.g. comma.
 In case of *Hotstrings* application the  Unicode character "Double Vertical Line" is used: ‖ (U+2016).

 It is not enough for text file to have .csv extension to be recognized by *Hotstrings* application.
 Such file have to have also dedicated structure.